clarify/jsoncat/README.md

 handy:

 1. You build an API client in Go.
-2. You choose to rely on [struct embedding] to compose your models through defining some re-usable field sets.
+2. You choose to rely on [embedded structs][embedstruct] to compose your models through defining some re-usable "field sets".
 3. You realize that some of the fields in the shared field-sets are _read-only_ and you get an error when writing the model back.
 4. You realize that `json.Marshal` does not look for `json.Marshaler`